carlasouza/puppet-virt/README.markdown

 ##### ve_root

-Sets the path to the mount point for the container root directory (default is VE_ROOT specified in vz.conf(5) file).
-Argument can contain literal string $VEID, which will be substituted with the numeric CT ID.
+Sets the path to the mount point for the container root directory (default `VE_ROOT` is specified at `vz.conf` file).
+Argument can contain literal string `$VEID`, which will be substituted with the numeric CT ID.

 Requires features `storage_path`.

 ##### ve_private

-Set the path to directory in which all the files and directories specific to this very container are stored (default is VE_PRIVATE specified in vz.conf(5) file).
-Argument can contain literal string $VEID, which will be substituted with the numeric CT ID.
+Set the path to directory in which all the files and directories specific to this very container are stored (default `VE_PRIVATE` is specified at `vz.conf` file).
+Argument can contain literal string `$VEID`, which will be substituted with the numeric CT ID.

 Requires features `storage_path`.

 ##### configfile

-If specified, values from example configuration file /etc/vz/conf/ve-<VALUE>.conf-sample are put into the container configuration file.
+If specified, values from example configuration file `/etc/vz/conf/ve-<VALUE>.conf-sample` are put into the container configuration file.
 If this container configuration file already exists, it will be removed.

 Requires features `initial_config`.

 ##### user

 User name and password.
 It is generally a good idea to keep to the degenerate 8 characters, beginning with a letter.